Tuition and Fees

 b Medical Supply costs are dependent on personal selection of equipment, students will have the opportunity to purchase equipment during the orientation at South College.
 These are estimated costs for the entire program.
 Tuition, fees, and costs are subject to change.
 Tuition for in-state and out-of state residents is the same.

 c There are additional costs which vary according to personal choice for a required service plan.
-Mobile broadband currently includes third generation (3G) and fourth generation (4G) networks.
+Mobile broadband currently includes fourth generation (4G) and fifth generation (5G) networks.

 d Approximate cost required for credentialing.
 Typically done once per year; however, rotation sites may require additional checks or screens.